Web-n-Composite/crypto-hacks-list/README.md

-<p>Before&nbsp;Yapizonchanging their name to&nbsp;Youbit, they were hacked for the first time.&nbsp;The attackers managed to escape with&nbsp;&nbsp;<a href="https://cointelegraph.com/news/korean-bitcoin-exchange-yapizon-confirms-5-mln-hack-all-customers-to-pay-with-balances"><u>$5 million worth of bitcoins</u></a>&nbsp;&nbsp;and&nbsp;Yapizondid their best to mitigate the damage.</p>
+Before Yapizon changed their name to Youbit, they were hacked for the first time.
+The attackers [managed to escape with](https://cointelegraph.com/news/korean-bitcoin-exchange-yapizon-confirms-5-mln-hack-all-customers-to-pay-with-balances) $5 million worth of bitcoins.
+Yapizon did their best to mitigate the damage.